guilhermecaixeta/Generic.Repository.EFCore/README.md

-# Generic Service .Net core 2.2
+# Generic.Repository.EFCore
-This is a Generic Service
+This is a Generic Repository Async make using EFCore 2.2.4

 Code Quality - Master